Test Your Home If You Live In Gwinnett County

 Radon is the leading cause of lung cancer for nonsmokers, and the second leading cause overall, behind tobacco smoke.
 Radon is responsible for an estimated 21,000 deaths per year, with over 800 of those deaths in Georgia.
 Luckily, testing for radon is easy and exposure to radon is preventable.

-Test kits are available for $15 online and include the kit, shipping, lab analysis, and results.
+Test kits are available at our office for $10, and include the kit, shipping, lab analysis, and results.

 If the radon level in your home is elevated, you can install a system to reduce it to an acceptable level.
 The most used system is a pipe and fan that pulls radon from beneath the house and vents it outside.